-1 (a) Based on the state's interest in protecting fetal life, to prohibit abortions at or after 2 24 weeks gestation, except in cases of a medical emergency.
-3 (b) To define "medical emergency" to encompass "significant health risks," namely those 4 circumstances in which a pregnant woman's life or a major bodily function is threatened.
-Gonzales v.
-5 Carhart, 550 U.S. 124, 161 (2007).
-6 39 New Subdivision; Fetal Life Protection Act.
-Amend RSA 329 by inserting after section 42 the 7 following new subdivision: 8 Fetal Life Protection Act 9 329:43 Definitions.
-In this subdivision: 10 I. "Abortion" means the act of using or prescribing any instrument, medicine, drug, or any 11 other substance, device, or means with the intent to terminate the clinically diagnosable pregnancy 12 of a woman with knowledge that the termination by those means will with reasonable likelihood 13 cause the death of the fetus.
-Such use, prescription, or means is not an abortion if done with the 14 intent to: 15 (a) Save the life or preserve the health of the fetus; 16 (b) Remove a dead fetus caused by spontaneous abortion; or 17 (c) Remove an ectopic pregnancy.
-18 II.
-"Attempt to perform" means an act or omission of a statutorily required act that, under 19 the circumstances as the actor believes them to be, constitutes a substantial step in a course of 20 conduct planned to culminate in the performance or inducement of an abortion.
-21 III.
-"Conception" means the fusion of a human spermatozoon with a human ovum.
-22 IV.
-"Gestational age" means the time that has elapsed since the first day of the woman's last 23 menstrual period.
-24 V. "Major bodily function" includes, but is not limited to, functions of the immune system 25 normal cell growth, and digestive, bowel, bladder, neurological, brain, respiratory, circulatory, 26 endocrine, and reproductive functions.
-27 VI.
-"Medical facility" means any public or private hospital, clinic, center, medical school 28 medical training institution, health care facility, physician's office, infirmary, dispensary 29 ambulatory surgical treatment center, or other institution or location wherein medical care is 30 provided to any person.
-31 VII.
+Fetal Life Protection Act

+329:43 Definitions.
+In this subdivision:

+I. "Abortion" means the act of using or prescribing any instrument, medicine, drug, or any other substance, device, or means with the intent to terminate the clinically diagnosable pregnancy

+- of a woman with knowledge that the termination by those means will with reasonable likelihood cause the death of the fetus.
+Such use, prescription, or means is not an abortion if done with the intent to: - (a) Save the life or preserve the health of the fetus; - (b) Remove a dead fetus caused by spontaneous abortion; or - (c) Remove an ectopic pregnancy.

+- II.
+"Attempt to perform" means an act or omission of a statutorily required act that, under the circumstances as the actor believes them to be, constitutes a substantial step in a course of conduct planned to culminate in the performance or inducement of an abortion. - III.
+"Conception" means the fusion of a human spermatozoon with a human ovum. - 11 IV.
+"Gestational age" means the time that has elapsed since the first day of the woman's last menstrual period. - V. "Major bodily function" includes, but is not limited to, functions of the immune system, normal cell growth, and digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions. - VI.
+"Medical facility" means any public or private hospital, clinic, center, medical school, medical training institution, health care facility, physician's office, infirmary, dispensary, ambulatory surgical treatment center, or other institution or location wherein medical care is provided to any person. - VII.
 "Health care provider" means any person who provides health care services.
-The term 32 includes but is not limited to medical doctors, doctors of osteopathy, nurses, or any employee of a 33 medical facility.
-34 VIII.
-"Pregnant" or "pregnancy" means the female reproductive condition of having one or 35 more developing embryos or fetuses implanted in the uterus or elsewhere in the female body.

-- IX.
-"Probable gestational age" means what, in reasonable medical judgment, will with reasonable probability be the gestational age of the fetus at the time the abortion is considered, performed, or attempted. - X. "Reasonable medical judgment" means that medical judgment that would be made by a reasonably prudent health care provider in the community, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved. - XI.
-"Fetus" means an unborn offspring, from the embryo stage which is the end of the twentieth week after conception or, in the case of in vitro fertilization, the end of the twentieth week after implantation, until birth.
+The term includes but is not limited to medical doctors, doctors of osteopathy, nurses, or any employee of a medical facility. - VIII.
+"Pregnant" or "pregnancy" means the female reproductive condition of having one or more developing embryos or fetuses implanted in the uterus or elsewhere in the female body. - IX.
+"Probable gestational age" means what, in reasonable medical judgment, will with reasonable probability be the gestational age of the fetus at the time the abortion is considered, performed, or attempted. - X. "Reasonable medical judgment" means that medical judgment that would be made by a reasonably prudent physician in the community, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved. - XI.
+"Fetus" means an unborn offspring, from the embryo stage which is the end of the twentieth week after conception or, in the case of in vitro fertilization, the end of the twentieth week after implantation, until birth. - 329:44 Prohibition. - I. Except in the case of a medical emergency as specifically defined in paragraph III, no abortion shall be performed, induced, or attempted by any health care provider unless a physician has first made a determination of the probable gestational age of the fetus.
+In making such a determination, the physician shall make such inquiries of the pregnant woman and perform or cause to be performed all such medical examinations, imaging studies, and tests as a reasonably prudent physician in the community, knowledgeable about the medical facts and conditions of both the woman and the fetus involved, would consider necessary to perform and consider in making an accurate diagnosis with respect to gestational age, provided, however, that the physician shall conduct an obstetric ultrasound examination of the patient for the purpose of making the determination.

-329:44 Prohibition.